-As a result of the reduction in the U.S. corporate tax rate from 35% to 21% effective January 1, 2018 pursuant to the Tax Bill, which was enacted on December 22, 2017, the Company recorded a \$36.7 million write-down of its deferred tax asset during the fourth quarter of 2017.
+As a result of the reduction in the U.S. corporate tax rate from 35% to 21% effective January 1, 2018 pursuant to the Tax Bill, which was enacted on December 22, 2017, we recorded a \$36.7 million write-down of its deferred tax asset during the fourth quarter of 2017.

-At December 31, 2018, our net deferred tax asset (prior to our valuation allowance) and valuation allowance were \$99.9 million (2017 - \$86.7 million) and \$35.3 million (2017 - \$30.0 million), respectively (see "Note 14.
-Taxation in our Notes to the Consolidated Financial Statements" for additional information).
+At December 31, 2019, our net deferred tax asset (prior to our valuation allowance) and valuation allowance were \$119.6 million (2018 - \$99.9 million) and \$75.7 million (2018 - \$35.3 million), respectively.
+See "Note 15.
+Taxation" in our "Notes to the Consolidated Financial Statements" for additional information.
 At each balance sheet date, we assess the need to establish a valuation allowance that reduces the net deferred tax asset when it is more likely than not that all, or some portion, of the deferred tax assets will not be realized.
 The valuation allowance assessment is performed separately in each taxable jurisdiction based on all available information including projections of future GAAP taxable income from each tax-paying component in each tax jurisdiction.
-The majority of the valuation allowance relates to a substantial portion of our deferred tax assets in our Ireland, U.K., and Singapore operations as these operations have produced historical GAAP taxable losses, among other facts.
-A small valuation allowance also continues to be recorded against finite lived tax carryforwards in our U.S. operations.
+The valuation allowance relates to a substantial portion of our deferred tax assets in most jurisdictions in which we do business.
+It excludes Bermuda and our U.S. operations that existed prior to the TMR acquisition, which only have a small valuation allowance against finite lived tax carryforwards.

-We have unrecognized tax benefits of \$Nil as of December 31, 2018 (2017 - \$Nil).
+We have unrecognized tax benefits of \$Nil as of December 31, 2019 (2018 - \$Nil).
 Interest and penalties related to unrecognized tax benefits, would be recognized in income tax expense.
-At December 31, 2018, interest and penalties accrued on unrecognized tax benefits were \$Nil (2017 - \$Nil).
-Income tax returns filed for tax years 2015 through 2017, 2014 through 2017, 2014 through 2017, and 2017, are open for examination by the IRS, Irish tax authorities, U.K. tax authorities, Singapore and Switzerland tax authorities, respectively.
+At December 31, 2019, interest and penalties accrued on unrecognized tax benefits were \$Nil (2018 - \$Nil).

+The following filed income tax returns are open for examination with the applicable tax authorities: tax years 2016 through 2018 with the IRS; 2015 through 2018 with Ireland; 2018 with the U.K.; 2015 through 2018 with Singapore; 2018 with Switzerland; and 2015 through 2018 with Australia.
 We do not expect the resolution of these open years to have a significant impact on our consolidated statements of operations and financial condition.